-Tennessee has recently released a report examining the problem of disproportionate confinement (DMC) in Tennessee.
-The report used both a quantitative and qualitative methods to collect information on youth coming in contact with Tennessee's juvenile courts and makes recommendations to address DMC in the future.
+Tennessee has released a study examining the problem of disproportionate confinement (DMC) in Tennessee.
+The study used both a quantitative and qualitative methods to collect information on youth coming in contact with Tennessee's juvenile courts and makes recommendations to address DMC in the future.

 In 2007 59 percent of juveniles in the state's secure detention centers were African-American.

 Eighty percent of juveniles transferred to adult court in Tennessee in 2007 were African-American.

 In Tennessee, 21 percent of the population the ages of 10 through 17 was African-American.

 At this time, Tennessee and all other states are engaged in efforts to determine whether or not minorities are disproportionately incarcerated in the state.
 In 1988, the Juvenile Justice and Delinquency Prevention (JJDP) Act was amended to require states to "address efforts to reduce the proportion of juveniles detained or confined in secure detention facilities, secure correctional facilities, jails and lockups who are members of minority groups if such proportion exceeds the proportion such groups represent in the general population."

 Minority Overrepresentation -- (MOR) examines the cumulative societal issues that contribute to the disparate number of minority youth who come into contact with the juvenile justice system.